 Digital infrastructure and micro services will change business models more towards selling added value as a service.
-Investment in projects creates network and connections between vendors and providers that the end user (mill or factory) wants to use.
+Investment in projects creates network and connections between vendors and providers that the end user (mill, factory or farms) wants to use.
 For example, maintenance or some other service and condition monitoring needs to get real data from the factory and devices.
 This kind of value chain contains heterogeneous systems that should be a single channel for the end customer.
 One dashboard view with background systems will perhaps be integrated to whole factory information and the value of the data will become a key element for the new business; a value chain that integrates multiple sources to one single interface.
-The next steps are to create actual event notification between other factory systems like ERP, etc.
+The next steps are to create actual event notification between other factory systems like Enterprise Resource Planning (ERP), Farm Management Information Systems (FMIS), etc.

-In modern machine vendor to end-customer or B2B relationships, recent and ongoing R&D or industrial pilots are aiming at delivering many kinds of after-sales services to the end customers.
-Most typically, such services include condition monitoring, operations support, spare parts and maintenance services, help desks, troubleshooting and operator guidance, performance reporting as well as increasingly required advanced big data analytics and prognostics-based decision support.
-The actual markets for this service is still in its infancy.
+In modern machine or system vendor to end-customer or B2B relationships, recent and ongoing R&D or industrial pilots are aiming at delivering many kinds of after-sales services to the end customers.
+Most typically, such services include condition monitoring, operations support, spare parts and maintenance services, help desks, troubleshooting and operator guidance, performance reporting as well as increasingly required advanced big data analytics, prognostics-based decision support, and management information systems.
+The actual market for this service is still in its infancy.
 Many end customers are still hesitant to outsource their condition monitoring business processes but, at the same time, significant joint benefits have been demonstrated by organising such business processes as commercial services and allowing the end users to pay more attention to their core businesses.